jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Formula method: assessable withdrawal amount
 (16) The assessable withdrawal amount under the formula method is the amount calculated using the formula—gain × (grow rate − 1) × tax rate × (assessable years − 1) + gain.
 Formula method: grow rate
-(17) In the formula in subsection (16), grow rate is the amount calculated using the formula—()1accrued totalassessable years.value
-Definition of other items in formulas in subsections (16) and (17) (18) In the formulas in subsections (16) and (17),— (a) gain is the amount of the distributed gain referred to in subsection (12) for the foreign superannuation withdrawal:
+(17) In the formula in subsection (16), grow rate is the amount calculated using the formula— Definition of other items in formulas in subsections (16) and (17) (18) In the formulas in subsections (16) and (17),— (a) gain is the amount of the distributed gain referred to in subsection (12) for the foreign superannuation withdrawal: